2002 East End murders

 In 2002, a crime spree involving the murders of two women and one teenage girl occurred in the East End area of Houston, Texas.
 The three perpetrators were two adult men and one teenage boy: Edgardo Rafael Cubas Matamoros (born February 7, 1979), a Honduran citizen; Walter Alexander Sorto (born August 10, 1977), a Salvadoran citizen; and Eduardo Navarro, a 15-year-old boy at the time of the crimes.

+All three victims were shot to death.
+The first victim was sophomore high-school student Esmeralda Alvarado.
+The other two victims were waitresses, 24-year old Roxana Aracelie Capulin and 38-year old Maria Moreno Rangel.
+Capulin was Salvadoran in descent.

 Crimes

 One victim, 15-year old Esmeralda Alvarado, was a 10th grade (sophomore) student at Lamar High School.
 Alvarado, a Hispanic girl, resided in the East End.
 On January 18, 2002, she disappeared after leaving her boyfriend's house.
 Alvarado was kidnapped, raped, and murdered by the three perpetrators; she was shot in the head.
 Her body was placed in a field, in an industrial zone on the block of 18000 Market Street.
 Her body was discovered on Tuesday January 22, 2002.

 The other murder victims, 24-year old Roxana Aracelie Capulin and 38-year old Maria Moreno Rangel, were waitresses, employed at the El Mirador restaurant, an East End establishment acquired by Capulin's family in 1994.
 Capulin's family had immigrated from El Salvador.
 On May 31, 2002, the two women disappeared and on July 1, their corpses were found in Capulin's vehicle.
 They had been shot to death and had their eyes and mouths covered with tape.